 Our MSE program also offers a variety of laboratory classes, which offer hands-on lab experience for our undergraduate students.
 This's year lab courses include Nanomaterials, Nanocharacterization, X-Ray Diffraction, Electronic and Photonic Materials and Devices Lab, and Mechanical Behavior.

 A very popular component of our MSE undergraduate major is the opportunity for students to do a research project with one of the MSE professors.
 The MSE Undergraduate Research Program — Science and Technology at the Nanoscale is a 10-week program, and the students of all years ranging from freshman to seniors are given opportunities to work closely with a professor on a summer research project.
-In the summer of 2014, 19 students in this program worked on projects including synthesis and characterization of nanostructures, bio materials, photovoltaics and other devices, and evaluating mechanical behavior at the nanoscale.
 Many students from this program choose to continue their research with their faculty advisors throughout their undergraduate years at Stanford.

 The requirements for this degree are described in the Materials Science and Engineering section of the Stanford Bulletin and the School of Engineering Undergraduate Handbook.
 Electives are available so students with broad interests can combine materials science and engineering with work in another science and engineering department.